zhongpei0820/LeetCode-Solution/bit_manipulation.md

 This problem is similar to [136.
 Single Number](#136).
 Only this time there are two distinct single number.
 However, we can still solve this problem by using xor operator.

-If we use xor to iterate nums in the given example, the result is 3 or 5, which is 011 ^ 101 = 110.
+If we use xor to iterate nums in the given example, the result is 3 xor 5, which is 011 ^ 101 = 110.

 Notice that 110 means 3 and 5 are different in the 2nd bit and 3rd bit.